mag-wolf/BUSCO-to-Phylogeny/README.md

 Usage:
 -------------------------------
 1.)
-Gather whole genome assemblies of all species you want to have in your tree, make sure to include an outgroup!
+Gather whole genome assemblies in fasta format for all species you want to have in your tree.
+Make sure to include an outgroup!
 Copy them in the renamed folder that you extracted previously.

 2.)
 Open the script BUSCO-to-Phylogeny.sh with a text editor of your choice (e.g. nano).